-On World Sleep Day, and in celebration of International Women’s Day, the Sleep Health Foundation is hosting a special webinar on Friday 13 March at 1.30pm AEDT, centring women’s lived experiences of sleep disorders.
+On World Sleep Day, and in recognition of International Women’s Day, the Sleep Health Foundation is hosting a special webinar on Friday 13 March at 1.30pm AEDT, centring women’s lived experiences of sleep disorders.

 With up to 40% of Australians getting insufficient sleep and around 22% living with diagnosed sleep disorders like insomnia or obstructive sleep apnoea, women often face unique barriers to recognition and care.
 A panel of women from our Lived Experience Advisory Partners (LEAP) will share their personal stories –from first noticing symptoms, to seeking support and a diagnosis, to navigating treatment and the impact that both poor and improved sleep has had on their lives – resonating with the World Sleep Day theme, “Sleep Well.
 Live Better.”